Let’s Talk About Frosthaven

 Players using the Dealthwalker class will need to be planning several turns ahead in order to optimize her abilities but if done correctly, she’ll be the group’s key to victory.

-The Necromancer is also as close to a healer class as the Frosthaven starting six are going to get.
+The Boneshaper is also as close to a healer class as the Frosthaven starting six are going to get.
 By (again) inflicting damage upon herself, she is able to restore some health to adjacent allies.
 She only has two starting abilities that allow her to heal herself and neither one of them come free.
-The Fell Remedy ability will allow the Necromancer to restore three health to herself, only if an enemy dies that round.
+The Fell Remedy ability will allow the Boneshaper to restore three health to herself, only if an enemy dies that round.
 Her only other self healing ability is Flow of the Black River which will restore one more health than there are summons on the board.
 You’ll have to summon a lot of creatures in order to make Flow of the Black River very effective, but you’ll have to decrease your health in order to summon.
-No matter how players build their Necromancer, they’ll be walking the razor’s edge.
+No matter how players build their Boneshaper, they’ll be walking the razor’s edge.

 Quatryl Blink Blade